 - Ratings: Medicare rates plans on a 5-point scale and releases their findings every fall to help beneficiaries during AEP.

 It's easy to compare Medicare Advantage plans in Vermont with our Find a Plan tool.
-Just enter your location information and coverage start date to review the Medicare plan options in your area.
+Just enter your location information to review the Medicare plan options in your area.